joserlopes/Programming-Languages/README.md

 - The syntax for dereferencing boxed values is `*`
 - The syntax for building regular lists is `cons(N, M)`
 - The syntax for building lazy lists is `lcons(N, M)`
-- The syntax for the match construct is `match M { | nil -> N | y :: z -> K }`.
+- The syntax for the match construct is `match M { | nil -> N | y :: z -> K }`

 ## Second Phase

-- Everything that is applied in the first phase also applies here.
+- Everything that is applied in the first phase also applies here
 - Alongside the test cases present at `src/test/java/L0/`, a more extensive test suite can be viewed at [XPP-Test-Cases](https://github.com/joserlopes/XPP-Test-Cases)
+- The SasyLF proof for pairs is at `SasyLF/SasyLFSafe.slf`